-- 4. Naming a college building/facility/other property after a person or persons, an organization, or a corporation: - 4.1.
-Generally, a facility may be named for a person or persons, an organization, or a corporation only if: - 4.1.1 The person or persons, organization, or corporation made the building/facility/other property possible, such as through a legislative act, or by raising the funds for the building, or by donating the funds, or by donating an existing building/property (applies to an off-campus center).
-Monetary gifts should substantially cover the cost of the building, or provide funding for that portion of the total cost not available through public funds, or - 4.1.2 The person or persons, organization, or corporation made a major in-kind contribution to the college that is lasting and memorable, and - 4.1.3 The person or entity for whom the college building/facility/other property is to be named should command (or should have commanded, if deceased) widespread respect within the college community. - 4.1.4 The Board of Trustees will judge prospective honorees from among the constituencies of the college according to how they have demonstrated by their work a commitment to the college's ideals of tolerance, free inquiry, good character, civic responsibility, and academic success.
-Similarly, the board will judge prospective organizations, corporations, or individual donors according to how they have in the past, and will in the future, adhere to these values. - 4.2.
-The PPAC and the Board will take into consideration the significance of the contribution and its relation to the realization of the college building/facility/other property, or the enhancement of a building/facility/other property's usefulness to the college.
+- A. Generally, a facility may be named for a person or persons, an organization, or a corporation only if: - 1.
+The person or persons, organization, or corporation made the building/facility/other property possible, such as through a legislative act, or by raising the funds for the building, or by donating the funds, or by donating an existing building/property (applies to an off-campus center).
+Monetary gifts should substantially cover the cost of the building, or provide funding for that portion of the total cost not available through public funds, or - 2.
+The person or persons, organization, or corporation made a major in-kind contribution to the college that is lasting and memorable, and - 3.
+The person or entity for whom the college building/facility/other property is to be named should command (or should have commanded, if deceased) widespread respect within the college community. - 4.
+The governing board will judge prospective honorees from among the constituencies of the college according to how they have demonstrated by their work a commitment to the college's ideals of tolerance, free inquiry, good character, civic responsibility, and academic success.
+Similarly, the board will judge prospective organizations, corporations, or individual donors according to how they have in the past, and will in the future, adhere to these values. - B. The PAC and the Board will take into consideration the significance of the contribution and its relation to the realization of the college building/facility/other property, or the enhancement of a building/facility/other property's usefulness to the college.